Complete List of Who Trump Has Called A ‘Dog’ On Twitter

 President Trump is pretty notorious for his outlandish tweets.
 Whether they’re yelling at certain people that don’t support him or praising people that do.

-Most recently, President Donald Trump has employed his special force liars that include Sarah Huckabee Sanders, Kellyanne Conway, and Sean Hannity to refute claims that he was being racist when he called ex-star of The Apprentice Omarosa Manigault Newman a “dog” on Twitter.
+Most recently, Sarah Huckabee Sanders, Kellyanne Conway, and Sean Hannity have refuted claims that he was being racist when he called ex-star of The Apprentice Omarosa Manigault Newman a “dog” on Twitter.

 On Tuesday, Trump tweeted, “When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog!”